CaleyD/FrontEndGuidelines/README.md

 ___this is not needed if the non-text element is just used for styling and has no semantic value___
 * (b) Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.
 * (c) Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup.
-* (d) Documents shall be organized so they are readable without requiring an associated stylesheet.
+* (d) Documents shall be organized so they are readable without requiring an associated style sheet.
 ___We interpret this to just apply to documents that are not web pages___
 * (e) Redundant text links shall be provided for each active region of a server-side image map.
 ___Just avoid server-side image maps altogether___